allisonbohannon/my-discord-bot/README.md

 Logging is included for optimal use with ```nodemon my-discord-bot | pino-pretty```

-Test your connection by typing /ping, the bot should respond with 'Pong!'
+Test your connection by typing /ping into your Discord app, the bot should respond with 'Pong!'

 ## Needed Tokens and API Keys
 Discord Bot: bot token, server-id, client-id